Sailing, flying, snorkeling, diving: the Whitsundays are your one-stop-shop for fun in the sun.

 A mobile phone can be used in and around major tourist hubs such as Hamilton Island, Daydream Island and on the mainland at Airlie Beach.
 There is limited or no mobile phone coverage in some parts of the Whitsundays, particularly when you are sailing from one island to another or exploring one of the more remote islands.

 Intrepid is committed to making travel widely accessible, regardless of ability or disability.
 That’s why we do our best to help as many people see the world as possible, regardless of any physical or mental limitations they might have.
 The abundance of sand in some parts of the Whitsundays such as Whitehaven Beach can make walking difficult for travellers who are less mobile on foot.
-However, we’re always happy to talk to travellers with disabilities and see if we can help guide them towards the most suitable itinerary for their needs and where possible, make reasonable adjustments to our itineraries.
+However, we’re always happy to talk to travelers with disabilities and see if we can help guide them towards the most suitable itinerary for their needs and where possible, make reasonable adjustments to our itineraries.

 Read more about Australia